 To state the obvious, I will add that they should all include actionable analytics with automated executive and technical report generation and should integrate with most detection and response tools.

-In today’s fast-evolving cyber-threat landscape, including automated security validation tools should be a top priority for any organization still lacking them.
+In today’s fast-evolving cyber-threat landscape, integrating automated security validation tools should be a top priority for any organization still lacking them.
 I hope that this breakdown of what to look for according to your organization’s size provides a handy, practical, and serviceable clarification of the constitutive elements of security validation and how any organization can incorporate the right level for its size.